 We claim back over 60% of our client’s SDL every year.

-Numerous of our clients have been awarded tenders and enlarged contracts because we guaranteed the needed BEE compliance level.
+Many of our clients have been awarded tenders and enhanced contracts because we guaranteed the required BEE compliance level.

-With more than 500 BEE certificates issued to our clients, not one client has ever been found non-compliant.
+With more than 500 BEE certificates issued to our clients, not one of our clients has ever been found non-compliant.